Skip Trace & Locate Investigations

 What Helps a Locate

-• full legal name and known aliases;
+• full legal name and known aliases,

-• date of birth or approximate age;
+• date of birth or approximate age,

-• last known address or city;
+• last known address, city, county, or state,

-• known relatives, associates, or business ties;
+• known relatives, associates, spouse, or partner names,

 Witness, Defendant & Debtor Locates